stephenanayashilliard/Covid_and_Politics/README.md

        - Occupation Demographics for the County
        - Age Demogrphics for the County

-   - Storyboard
-     A storyboard was created to aid in the programming process.
+   - Storyboard: A storyboard was created to aid in the programming process.
      - ![Google Slides of Dashboard  First Draft](https://docs.google.com/presentation/d/1pdmZe6_bEvOAb7rD1yRc64DmFuYZrB4FGuGW2Jl7vnw/edit?usp=sharing)

-   - Dashboard Tools
-     The following tools were used to create the dashboard:
+   - Dashboard Tools: The following tools were used to create the dashboard:
      - Bootstrap:  Used to create our responsive, front end.
      - D3.json:  Data format for sorting and presenting data
      - Potly:  Used to create dynamic charts to illustrated our findings.